 Serving Cantaloupe Jam…

 This jam is delicious!
 It literally tastes like candy.
 It’s smooth and not too thick and is an amazing companion for your morning coffee.
 I spread some butter on toast (or homemade bread) and top it with the jam.
 All I need is a cup of hot coffee.
 In my book, that’s the right way to start the day!

 Cantaloupe jam has this unique taste to it and it’s not something I’ve ever seen available in a store.
 It’s a special homemade jam which makes it even tastier.
-Here in the South it’s pretty simple to grow cantaloupe and it’s a beautiful plant that I love having in the garden.
-It produces well but cantaloupes don’t last fresh for too long so I am really happy that I came across this cantaloupe jam idea.
+Here in the South, it’s pretty simple to grow cantaloupe and it’s a beautiful plant that I love having in the garden.
+It produces well but cantaloupes don’t last fresh for too long so I’m really happy that I came across this cantaloupe jam idea.
 I hope that you’ll give it a try!

 If you liked this post, you might like these ones as well…